g-castillomoro/Network-Informed-Mutational-Route-Predictor-v1/mechanistic_model/README.md

 **Necessary method:**

 - odes(self, t, y, reaction_rates, S, C_m):
-  - a method that defines the ODE & that is compatible with the ODE solver that is being used (in this case, scipy.solve_ivp)
+  - a method that defines the ODE & that is compatible with the ODE solver that is being used (in this case, scipy.solve_ivp).
+As it is dependetn on the ODE solver used, it is advised to refer to the corresponding documentation